T

 +

-For proximity to major attractions and a vibrant atmosphere, staying within or near the Old Town is ideal.
-Areas like Ploče offer stunning views and easy access.
-For a more relaxed vibe and beaches, consider Lapad or Babin Kuk.
-These neighborhoods provide a good balance of convenience and tranquility.
+For easy access to attractions and atmosphere, staying within or near Dubrovnik's Old Town is ideal.
+Areas like Ploče offer stunning views and proximity, while Lapad provides a more relaxed vibe with beautiful beaches and a wider range of modern accommodations.
+Choose based on whether you prioritize historical immersion or beachside tranquility.

 How much cash should I bring to Dubrovnik?